joklek/joklek.github.io/_posts/2025-09-14-Thoughts-after-qcon.md

     * [From Dashboard Soup to Observability Lasagna: Building Better Layers](https://www.youtube.com/watch?v=rFBltLClyqA) by Martha Lambert was a talk that felt like it came from someone who's working on the same problems that I have, and coming up with approaches that I haven't thought of.
 It basically talks about the usual problem of messy and improvised monitoring setups that people set up ad-hoc, and suggests ways to layer information to make it more accessible, meaningful and useful.
 And best of all, these were real life examples of how their company does it, not just plain theory.
 Monitoring lasagna, drill exercises, and spice on top.

-# Thoughts 6 months after
+# Thoughts 6 months after the conference
 I liked that during the three days, I heard less bullshit than I expected.
 Some talks were really boring, but it was a quick switch from one room to another to find a better one.
 I do have a feeling that next time I'd like to see more technical talks.

 Also talking a bout the conference, there were 2 talks that stuck with me the most.
 It was "[The Principal Engineer's Path: Skills, Strategies, and Lessons Learned](https://qconlondon.com/presentation/apr2025/principal-engineers-path-skills-strategies-and-lessons-learned)" by Sophie Weston, and "[From Dashboard Soup to Observability Lasagna: Building Better Layers](https://www.youtube.com/watch?v=rFBltLClyqA)" by Martha Lambert.